California law raises minimum wage for fast food workers | KRDO

 Members of the restaurant industry lobbied hard against that law, spending millions.
 Ultimately, the law was put on hold pending a referendum in November 2024, which would have let voters repeal it.

+“The council still has the ability to create rules around wages, working hours, workplace safety and more,” an SEIU spokesperson told CNN in a statement.
+“The rules are subject to the state’s standard rulemaking process, as they were under AB 257.”

-“The governor’s signature on this bill brings to an end a years-long and expensive fight over the regulation of the California quick service industry,” Sean Kennedy, executive vice president of public affairs at the National Restaurant Association said in a statement Thursday.
-“There are significant challenges created by this law that restaurants will have to navigate, but they will do it with stable and predictable regulation.”
+Sean Kennedy, executive vice president of public affairs at the National Restaurant Association said in a statement Thursday that “the governor’s signature on this bill brings to an end a years-long and expensive fight over the regulation of the California quick service industry.”
+He added that “there are significant challenges created by this law that restaurants will have to navigate, but they will do it with stable and predictable regulation.”

 The difficult path made the “brightness of this day even more fantastic,” SEIU International President Mary Kay Henry told CNN.